 Map descriptions and/or images are accessible from Researcher or Scout search details when an item falls within a corresponding call number range.
 Additional information, such as written directions, can be provided in the Map Description field and appear with the map image.
 Notes are for operator use only and will not be visible to patrons.
 Maps are required to have either an image and/or description.

-Here is an example of the window that appears when you select Show Map from the Show Copy Information window.
+Here is an example of the window that appears when you click the map icon.

-If a map is available for your copy's call number range, a Show Map button appears at the bottom of Scout's Item Details.
-When clicked, the associated library map appears in a roll-down; press OK to dismiss it.
+If a map is available for your copy's call number range, a Map icon appears at the bottom of Scout's Item Details.
+When clicked, the associated library map appears in as a popup.